 As a rule of thumb, we suggest rounding up and assume the single-phase input current will be double that of the three-phase input current.

-There is a price premium for single-phase motors, especially larger HP motors.
-Doing a quick calculation of that same 10HP motor from above and the single-phase variant is a +60% cost premium.
-My guess is that some of the added cost is due to the added parts of the capacitor network and switch.
+Taking a 10HP motor as our reference point, the single-phase variant commands approximately a +60% cost premium over its three-phase equivalent.
+It’s likely that some of the added cost is due to the added parts of the capacitor network and switch.
 The other part of the cost is because larger single-phase induction motors are more of a specialty compared to the three-phase types.

-Add in the additional cost of a VFD/reactor but also subtract out the premium for the single-phase motor.
-I think you’ll find the overall cost of adding a VFD is much less than you think.
+Make sure to add in the additional cost of a VFD/reactor but also subtract out the premium for the single-phase motor.

-A phase converter is certainly an option.
-It will convert single-phase power to three-phase power.
-But that is all it does.
+Cost can be a big factor in this decision, but it’s also good to compare VFDs with other alternatives.
+While a phase converter is certainly an option, it will only convert single-phase power to three-phase power.
 It does not offer the many advantages that a VFD will offer.
 This includes the ability to control the motor speed, better performance at low speeds, protection functions, and motor temperature monitoring.

 There is also a similar argument to be made on the cost of a phase converter.
 The phase converter will likely not save much, if any money, compared to a drive.

-One advantage of VFDs that is often overlooked is all the protective functions they have that detect abnormal situations.
+One advantage of VFDs that is often overlooked is all the protective functions they have that detect abnormal situations and provide long-term value.

 - Over/Undervoltage – Automatically shutdowns when there is a brownout or power surge.